Systems-NYULib/aws-generate-virtual-mfa-token/README.md

     $ ./generate-mfa-cli-token.sh <user> <token>

-After token is generated, you can run the CLI commands
+After token is generated, you can run the CLI commands (you have to append "--profile mfa" to the end of command to use the token)

     $ aws s3 ls --profile mfa